3245 16th Street (at Guerrero Street)

 Green’s work has been exhibited internationally.
 In addition to a solo exhibition titled Days of Our Lives at Creativity Explored in 2015, Green has been included in numerous prominent exhibitions.
-He recently exhibited works in a group exhition, Mapping Fictions, at The Good Luck Gallery in 2016 in Los Angeles, CA. In 2011, Green was featured in Create, a traveling exhibition curated by Lawrence Rinder that originated at University of California Berkeley Art Museum and Pacific Film Archive, The Museum of Everything: Exhibition #4, Selfridges, London, UK in 2011, This Will Never Work, at Southern Exposure, San Francisco, CA, Outsider Artists, at Oakland International Airport, Oakland, CA in 2013, and Faces, at the Jack Fischer Gallery, San Francisco, CA. Several of Green's drawings are included in Le MADmusée, Liège, Belgium permanent collection.
+He exhibited works in a group exhition, Mapping Fictions, at The Good Luck Gallery in 2016 in Los Angeles, CA. In 2011, Green was featured in Create, a traveling exhibition curated by Lawrence Rinder that originated at University of California Berkeley Art Museum and Pacific Film Archive; The Museum of Everything: Exhibition #4, Selfridges, London, UK, in 2011; This Will Never Work, at Southern Exposure, San Francisco, CA, in 2013; Outsider Artists, at Oakland International Airport, Oakland, CA, in 2013; and Faces, at the Jack Fischer Gallery, San Francisco, CA, in 2011.
+Several of Green's drawings are included in the permanent collection at Le MADmusée, Liège, Belgium.

 In 2015, Green's artwork Basketball Michael Jordan, 2014, was selected for honorable mention in the Big-i Art Project's fifth open call.